rosepan/getting-started-java/README.md

 # getting-started-java

-A sample application in Java for wercker.
-This is forked from the application git clone https://github.com/wercker/getting-started-java.git
+An application in Java for wercker showing the usage of a wercker environment variable WERCKER_CACHE_DIR.
+In this application, the WERCKER_CACHE_DIR env var is used by the gradlew commands.

 This application uses the `openjdk:8` container obtained from the [Docker Hub](https://registry.hub.docker.com/_/openjdk/)